crate/crate/docs/admin/user-management.rst

 List users
 ==========

-CrateDB exposes database users via the read-only ``sys.users`` system table.
+CrateDB exposes database users via the read-only :ref:`sys-users` system table.
 The ``sys.users`` table shows all users in the cluster which can be used for authentication.
 The initial superuser ``crate`` which is available for all CrateDB clusters is also part of that list.